Dear reader of ADxS.org, please excuse the disruption.

 22. Drug level curves of various MPH preparations

-The temporal progression of active ingredient levels of different MPH preparations can be depicted and compared in active ingredient curves.3536
+The temporal progression of drug levels of different MPH preparations can be depicted and compared in drug curves.3637

-A graph illustrates the course of the active ingredient levels of:37
+A graph illustrates the course of the active ingredient levels of:38

 • Concerta